 You are bound by the terms and conditions and conditions of carriage of our suppliers and independent contractors which we incorporate into these booking conditions which may limit or exclude liability to you.
 Copies are available on request or online on.

-For guidance we have details on our website of passport and visa requirement for British citizens booking our holidays, together with details of any compulsory health requirements.
+For guidance we have details on our website of general passport and visa requirements applicable to our holidays, together with details of any compulsory health requirements.
 It is, however, your responsibility to ensure you have and comply with passport and visa requirements, and you are aware of all recommended vaccinations and health precautions.
 We cannot accept any liability if you are refused entry onto any transport or into any country due to failure on your part to comply with these requirements.

-The Foreign and Commonwealth Office publishes regularly updated travel information on its websitewhich we recommend you consult.
+The Foreign, Commonwealth and Development Office publishes regularly updated travel information on its website www.gov.uk/foreign-travel-advice which we recommend you consult before booking and in good time before departure.

 We hold an Air Travel Organiser's Licence issued by the Civil Aviation Authority (ATOL number 3430).
 When you buy an ATOL protected flight or flight inclusive holiday* from us, you will receive an ATOL Certificate.
 This lists what is financially protected, where you can get information on what this means for you and who to contact if things go wrong.
 We, or the suppliers identified on your ATOL Certificate, will provide you with the services listed on the ATOL Certificate (or a suitable alternative).
 In some cases, where neither we nor the supplier are able to do so for reasons of insolvency, an alternative ATOL holder may provide you with services you have bought or a suitable alternative (at no extra cost to you).
 You agree to accept that in those circumstances the alternative ATOL holder will perform those obligations and you agree to pay any money outstanding to be paid by you under your contract to that alternative ATOL holder.
 However, you also agree that in some cases it will not be possible to appoint an alternative ATOL holder, in which case you will be entitled to make a claim under the ATOL scheme (or your credit card issuer where applicable).
 If we, or the suppliers identified on your ATOL certificate, are unable to provide the services listed (or a suitable alternative, through an alternative ATOL holder or otherwise) for reasons of insolvency, the Trustees of the Air Travel Trust may make a payment to (or confer a benefit on) you under the ATOL scheme.
 You agree that in return for such a payment or benefit, you assign absolutely to those Trustees any claims which you have or may have arising out of or relating to the non-provision of the services, including any claim against us, the travel agent or your credit card issuer where applicable.
 You also agree that any such claims may be re-assigned to another body, if that other body has paid sums you have claimed under the ATOL scheme.